icochico/nodemon/README.md

 |_| |_| \___/  \__,_| \___||_| |_| |_| \___/ |_| |_|
 ```

-<b>NodeMon</b> is a server application that collects, shapes and aggregates data from local sensors.
-NodeMon uses NATS (http://nats.io/) to distribute to potential clients along the network.
+<b>NodeMon</b> is an aggregation server that collects, shapes and distributes data from local sensors.
+NodeMon uses NATS (http://nats.io/) to distribute the aggregated data to potential clients along the network.

 <b>Dependencies</b>